WilcoLouwerse/Begrafenisplanner-application-NLDesign/DESIGN.md

 # Design Considerations

-This component was designed inline with the [NL API Strategie](https://docs.geostandaarden.nl/api/API-Strategie), [NORA](https://www.noraonline.nl/wiki/Standaarden), [vng.cloud](https://zaakgerichtwerken.vng.cloud/themas/index), [commonground principles](https://vng.nl/onderwerpenindex/bestuur/samen-organiseren-2019/common-ground) and international standards.
+This component was designed in line with the [NL API Strategie](https://docs.geostandaarden.nl/api/API-Strategie), [NORA](https://www.noraonline.nl/wiki/Standaarden), [vng.cloud](https://zaakgerichtwerken.vng.cloud/themas/index), [commonground principles](https://vng.nl/onderwerpenindex/bestuur/samen-organiseren-2019/common-ground) and international standards.

-The spefic goal of this component is to provide a common architecture for common ground components as such the common ground principles are leading in design choices, and within those principles technological invoation and international complyancy is deemd most inportant.
-WE DO NOT WANT TO MAKE CONSESIONS TO CURRENT INFRASTRUCTURE.
-As such the component might differ on  [NL API Strategie](https://docs.geostandaarden.nl/api/API-Strategie), [NORA](https://www.noraonline.nl/wiki/Standaarden), [vng.cloud](https://zaakgerichtwerken.vng.cloud/themas/index) and other standards if they are deemed incompatible or out of line with international standards.
+The specific goal of this component is to provide a common architecture for common ground components as such the common ground principles are leading in design choices, and within those principles technological invocation and international compliancy is deemed most important. **We do not want to mace consessions to the current infrastructure.** As such the component might differ on  [NL API Strategie](https://docs.geostandaarden.nl/api/API-Strategie), [NORA](https://www.noraonline.nl/wiki/Standaarden), [vng.cloud](https://zaakgerichtwerken.vng.cloud/themas/index) and other standards if they are deemed incompatible or out of line with international standards.

 The European factor
 -------
-The proto-component isn't just a Dutch Component, it is in easance a dutch translation of european components, nowhere is this more obvius than in the core code.
+The proto-component isn't just a Dutch Component, it is in essence a dutch translation of european components, nowhere is this more obvious than in the core code.
 Our component is based on [API Platform](https://api-platform.com/) an API specific version of the symfony framework.
-This framework is build by the lovely people of []() and is build with support of the Euroean Commision trough the [EU-FOSSA Hackathon](https://ec.europa.eu/info/news/first-eu-fossa-hackathon-it-happened-2019-may-03_en) and Digital Ocean trough [Hacktoberfest].(https://hacktoberfest.digitalocean.com/).
+This framework is build by the lovely people of []() and is build with support of the European Commission trough the [EU-FOSSA Hackathon](https://ec.europa.eu/info/news/first-eu-fossa-hackathon-it-happened-2019-may-03_en) and Digital Ocean trough [Hacktoberfest](https://hacktoberfest.digitalocean.com/).

-But it dosn't just end there the [varnish container](https://hub.docker.com/r/eeacms/varnish/) that we use to speed up the API responce it build and maintained by [EEA]() (The European Environment Agency) and the development team at conduction itself is attached to the [Odyssey program](https://www.odyssey.org/) and originated from the [startupinresidence](https://startupinresidence.com/) program.
+But it doesn't just end there.
+The [varnish container](https://hub.docker.com/r/eeacms/varnish/) that we use to speed up the API responce it build and maintained by [EEA]() (The European Environment Agency) and the development team at conduction itself is attached to the [Odyssey program](https://www.odyssey.org/) and originated from the [startupinresidence](https://startupinresidence.com/) program.

 So you could say that both change and a european perspective is in our blood.

 Domain Build-up and routing
 -------
-By convention the component assumes that you follow the common ground domain name build up, meaning {enviroment}.{component}.{rest of domain}.
+By convention the component assumes that you follow the common ground domain name build up, meaning {environment}.{component}.{rest of domain}.
 That means that only the first two url parts are used for routing.
-It is also assumed that when no envirment is supplied the production enviroment should be offerd E.g. a propper domain for the production API of the verzoeken registratie component would be prod.vrc.zaakonline.nl but it should also be reachable under vrc.zaakonline.nl.
-The proper location for the development enviroment shoud always be dev.vrc.zaakonlin.nl
+It is also assumed that when no environment is supplied the production environment should be offered E.g. a proper domain for the production API of the verzoeken registratie component would be prod.vrc.zaakonline.nl but it should also be reachable under vrc.zaakonline.nl.
+The proper location for the development environment should always be dev.vrc.zaakonlin.nl

-Enviroments and namespacing
+Environments and namespacing
 -------
-We assume that for that you want to run several enviroments for development purposes.
+We assume that for that you want to run several environments for development purposes.
 We identify the following namespaces for support.
 - prod (Production)
 - acce (Acceptation)
 - stag (Staging)
 - test (Testing)
 - dev (Development)

-Becouse we base the commonground infastructure on kubernetes, and we want to keep a hard sepperation between enviroment we also assume that you are using your enviroment as a namespace
+Because we base the common ground infrastructure on kubernetes, and we want to keep a hard separation between environment we also assume that you are using your environment as a namespace

-Symfony libary managment gives us the optoin to define the libbarys on a per envirmoent base, you can find that definition in the [bundle config](api/config/bundles.php)
+Symfony library management gives us the option to define the libraries on a per environment base, you can find that definition in the [bundle config](api/config/bundles.php)

-Besides the API envormiments the component also ships with aditional tools/enviroments but those are not meant to be deployed
+Besides the API environments the component also ships with additional tools/environments but those are not meant to be deployed
 - client (An react client frontend)
-- admin ( An read admin interface)
+- admin (An read admin interface)

-On the local development docker deploy the client enviroment is used as default in stead of the production version of the api.
+On the local development docker deploy the client environment is used as default instead of the production version of the api.

-Loging Headers (NLX Audit trail)
+Logging Headers (NLX Audit trail)
 -------
 @todo update, a reaction about this has been given by the NLX team.

-We inherit a couple of headers from the transaction logging within the [NLX schema](https://docs.nlx.io/further-reading/transaction-logs/), we strongly discurage the use of the `X-NLX-Request-Data-Subject` header as it might allow private data (such as BSN's) to show up in logging.
+We inherit a couple of headers from the transaction logging within the [NLX schema](https://docs.nlx.io/further-reading/transaction-logs/), we strongly discourage the use of the `X-NLX-Request-Data-Subject` header as it might allow private data (such as BSNs) to show up in logging.

 __solution__
-The follwoing X-NLX headers have been implemented `X-NLX-Logrecord-ID`,`X-NLX-Request-Process-Id`,`X-NLX-Request-Data-Elements` and `X-NLX-Request-Data-Subject`, these are tied to the internal audit trail (see audit trail for more information), and `X-Audit-Toelichting` (from the ZGW API's) is implemented as `X-Audit-Clarification`
+The following X-NLX headers have been implemented `X-NLX-Logrecord-ID`,`X-NLX-Request-Process-Id`,`X-NLX-Request-Data-Elements` and `X-NLX-Request-Data-Subject`, these are tied to the internal audit trail (see audit trail for more information), and `X-Audit-Toelichting` (from the ZGW APIs) is implemented as `X-Audit-Clarification`

 Api versioning
 -------